ttroy1/meleetrix/README.md

 *Dolphin*

+* Use the IP address of your personal computer on your network.
+If unsure on how to do this, consider using an application like [Angry IP Scanner](https://angryip.org/).

 *Console*
 * If using a console, see Nikki's [Slippi Console Mirroring Guide](https://docs.google.com/document/d/1ezavBjqVGbVO8aqSa5EHfq7ZflrTCvezRYjOf51MOWg/edit).
 Installations of Homebrew and Nintendont Slippi on your Wii are prerequisites for mirroring.
 Separate documents on how to set these up are linked to from the mirroring guide.